Lead Generation: It’s all about building relationships

-Brian: Well I think that the biggest piece, and this is part of the reason why I am writing my book and I wanted to share a quick story with you.
-I am actually looking to find other stories and proof points and this is something where.
+Brian: Well I think that the most significant piece and this is part of the reason why I am writing my book, and I wanted to share a quick story with you.
+I am actually looking to find other stories and proof points, and this is something where.

 Steve: Not at all!